olk/kscrapy/README.md

 		pass
 ```

 By default, if no custom **process_kafka_message** method is provided, the spider expects a JSON payload or a string containing a valid URL.
-If a JSON object is provided,
+If a JSON object is provided, iT EXPECTS URL IN THE k/v PAIR.

 ### Customising Producer & Consumer settings
 Provide a dictionary of options in Scrapy settings: